mlin367/Tip-Calculator/README.md

 # Tip-Calculator
-A tip calculator app made in react native
+A tip calculator app made in react native currently put on pause!